Best Practices for Square Invoices

 You’re in control of sending a Square invoice, so it’s important to know who you’re working with.
 Take additional steps to call your customer for large or unusual orders.
 If your customer is unable to speak on the phone or the phone number they provide doesn’t work, don’t proceed with a sale.

 Doing this ensures that the customer accepts and recognises each payment that is processed, reducing the likelihood of a dispute.
-If you want to keep a copy for your records, you can always cc your own email address.
+If you want to keep a copy for your records, you can always cc your own email address or phone number.

 Review multiple attempts to pay an invoice.